thice14/SuperPy/README.md

 ## BUYING

-The positional argument in buying are: Product Name (str), Quantity (int) and Price per Unit (float).
+The positional arguments in buying are: Product Name (str), Quantity (int) and Price per Unit (float).
 The optional arguments are Buy Date and Expiration Date.
-The default for Buy Date is today, as per SuperPy's internal calendar (more on that later), and the Expiration Date is 2099-12-31 (i.e. product without an expiry date).
-All buys are registered in the bought.csv and inventory.csv files.
-Files will automatically be created when the first buy gets registered.
+The default for Buy Date is today, as per SuperPy's internal calendar (more on that later), and the default Expiration Date is 2099-12-31 (i.e. product without an expiry date).
+All purchases are registered both in the bought.csv and inventory.csv files.
+These files will automatically be created when the first buy gets registered.

 ```zsh
 python3 super.py buy Banana 10 0.5